KennyChen1/wolfie-chat/README.md

-# Full scale chat system written in C, built by Michael Dadurian and Kenny Chen.
+# Wolfie Chat written in C, built by Michael Dadurian and Kenny Chen.

 ## Overview: